Odizinne/EnhancedDisplaySwitch/README.md

 # EnhancedDisplaySwitch

-displayswitch.exe wrapper providing access to last used command.
+`DisplaySwitch.exe` alternative providing access to last used command.
 Made for scripting and automation purpose.

 ## Requirements